Mosel (wine region): History

 The 19th century saw an unprecedented era of prosperity for the Mosel wine industry under the rule of Prussia starting with the historic vintage of 1819.
 For the rest of the 1820s, there was a succession of outstanding weather and sterling wines produced.
 To promote the region's wine, the Prussian government lowered the tariffs for the import of Mosel wines to other regions of the Prussian kingdom.
 The development of the Zollverein customs union even further benefited the Mosel by reducing the customs on their wines traveling to other regions of the German Confederation.
 A string of bad weather vintages in the late 1830s and early 1840s would dampen the extent of prosperity that the Mosel would see.

 By the 1850s, wine-makers in the Mosel had discovered the benefits of chaptalization in helping to compensate for bad weather vintages and under ripened grapes.
 Another significant boom came a couple decades later when the British Prime Minister William Ewart Gladstone lowered the duties on light wine which opened up the British market to lower cost Mosel wines.
 This increased prosperity had the net effect of encouraging more quantity in production rather than quality.
-Many areas that were not ideal for Riesling were soon planted by the easier to grow Müller-Thurgau and other Riesling crossings.
+Many areas that were not ideal for Riesling were soon planted with the easier to grow Müller-Thurgau and other Riesling crossings.
 In the 20th century, a North American taste for sweet wines saw the prominence of Liebfraumilch and brands like Blue Nun dominate the German import wine market.
 In recent times, the Mosel (as well as the entire German wine industry) has dedicated itself to reversing the reputation it gained during these years and focus on the quality of the area's dry wines.

 Climate and geography

 The Mosel wine region has northernly continental climate that is marked by cool temperatures.
 The best producing vineyard sites are located along the Mosel river and its tributary where the heat from the sun can be maximized by reflection up from the water.
-South & southwest facing slopes are even more sought after because of the increased exposure to direct sunlight that can aid in ripening of the grapes.
+South and southwest facing slopes are even more sought after because of the increased exposure to direct sunlight that can aid in ripening of the grapes.
 The soil of the area is dominated by porous slate which has ideal drainage for the regions heavy rainfall and good heat retaining properties.
 Many of the best vineyards have no topsoil at all, just broken slate.
 During the summer months the weather is warm but rarely hot with July's average temperatures around 64 °F.